-The attorneys at The Patel Firm can help you defend your legal rights and obtain the monetary compensation you deserve.
+The attorneys at The Patel Firm can help you defend your legal rights and obtain the compensation you deserve.
 If you were injured by a distracted motorist, then you need to make sure that you understand how to file your claim.

 An attorney at The Patel Firm can help you organize the facts and the law in a coherent manner for presentation to a judge and jury.
 Negotiating with insurance companies can be draining, and you need to have adequate legal representation to help you navigate the legal process effectively.